themartiancompany/node-run/README.md

-they are all redundantly packed together into every proprietary and non JavaScript program we are forced to use, so that most of them have still not properly packaged and distributed by those developers' groups who once liked to make people believe they were working to provide the public with useful software to make their
+they are all redundantly packed together into every proprietary and non JavaScript program we are forced to use, so that most of them have still not been properly packaged and distributed by those developers' groups who once liked to make people believe they were working to provide the public with useful software to make their